chrishadi/SublimeRunOnSave/README.md

 ```
 git clone git://github.com/chrishadi/SublimeRunOnSave.git
 ```
-Voila, you have a new plugin!
+Voila, you have a new plugin now!

 Here comes the settings part.